dadarlodev/dadarlodev/README.md

 ## Welcome

-My name is Jordan and I'm a Software Developer from the UK.
+My name's Jordan and I'm an Instructor and Developer from the UK.
 I currently work at Code Nation, based in Manchester.

 ## Technology & Tools